 (b) The IE has provided all generator data in accordance with the Resource Registration Glossary, Planning Model column, including but not limited to steady state, system protection and stability models.

-(i) The IE shall submit the final dynamic data model at least 45 days prior to the quarterly stability assessment deadline described in paragraph (2) above.
-If ERCOT is unable to complete its review prior to the quarterly stability assessment deadline, ERCOT shall not include the Generation Resource, ESR or Settlement Only Generator (SOG) in that quarterly stability assessment.
+(i) The IE shall submit the final dynamic data model at least 45 days prior to the qualifying stability assessment deadline described in paragraph (2) above.
+ERCOT shall complete its initial review of the submitted dynamic model within 15 Business Days of receipt prior and shall provide any deficiency notices at that time.
+If ERCOT extends its review period, the cure period described in paragraph (4)(b)(iii) below shall extend accordingly, and the project’s eligibility for the applicable qualifying stability assessment shall be preserved.

 (ii) Changes to the dynamic data model after the stability study is deemed complete may subject the Generation Resource, ESR, or SOG to modification of one or more FIS study elements as defined in paragraph (9) of Section 5.3.2.5, FIS Report and Follow-up.
-If ERCOT and the lead TSP(s) determine that modifications to one or more FIS study elements are required, then ERCOT shall not include the Generation Resource, ESR, or SOG in a quarterly stability assessment until the revised FIS has been completed in accordance with paragraph (4)(c)(i) below.
+If ERCOT and the lead TSP(s) determine that modifications to one or more FIS study elements are required, then ERCOT shall not include the Generation Resource, ESR, or SOG in a qualifying stability assessment until the revised FIS has been completed in accordance with paragraph (4)(c)(i) below.

-(iii) If an IE submitted a final dynamic data model at least 45 days prior to the quarterly stability assessment deadline but ERCOT determines that the Generation Resource, ESR, or SOG is ineligible to be included in a quarterly stability assessment pursuant to paragraphs (4)(b)(i) or (4)(b)(ii) above, ERCOT will send a notification to the IE.
+(iii) If an IE submitted a final dynamic data model at least 45 days prior to the qualifying stability assessment deadline but ERCOT determines that the Generation Resource, ESR, or SOG is ineligible to be included in a qualifying stability assessment pursuant to paragraphs (4)(b)(i) or (4)(b)(ii) above, ERCOT will send a notification to the IE. The IE shall respond to ERCOT’s deficiency notice within ten Business Days of receipt.
+If ERCOT extends its review period under paragraph (4)(b)(i) above, the cure period shall extend accordingly, and the project’s eligibility for the applicable qualifying stability assessment shall be preserved.

 (c) The following elements must be complete:

-(i) Final FIS studies, which the TSP must have submitted via the online RIOO system at least 45 days prior to the quarterly stability assessment deadline;
+(i) Final FIS studies, which the TSP must have submitted via the online RIOO system at least 45 days prior to the qualifying stability assessment deadline;

 (ii) Reactive Power Study; and